towerindustries/saintcon-terraform/homework/021_ec2_new_questions.md

 ## Applied Quiz

+### Question: Create a cloud-init.sh file
+You are tasked with creating a file to perform initial configuration of Amazon 2023 servers.

+1: Update and patch all files.
+2: Install these common application.
+- wget
+- git
+- docker
+- lsof
+- jq

+3: Bonus Applications
+- Terraform
+- AWS CLI
+- Azure CLI
+- Python
+- PIP3
+- nginx

+4: Make Configuration Changes
+- Set hostname
+- Configure firewalld to allow port 22, 443, and 80.

+5: Bonus Applications
+- Configure nginx
+- Create an SSL certificate and put it on the webserver

 ### Question: Creating a Data Resource for Finding an AMI
-"You are tasked with creating a data resource in Terraform to find the latest Amazon Linux 2023 AMI.
+You are tasked with creating a data resource in Terraform to find the latest Amazon Linux 2023 AMI.
 Write the Terraform code to accomplish the following:

 1: The data resource should filter for AMIs that are owned by Amazon.
 2: The data resource should filter for AMIs that are based on Amazon Linux 2023.